dylan0804/beam/README.md

 # Beam

-Beam is a simple peer-to-peer file transfer CLI tool written in Go.
+Beam is a simple peer-to-peer file/folder transfer CLI tool written in Go.
 It uses UDP broadcast for peer discovery and TCP for reliable file streaming over a local network.

 ## Features